richiefi/rrrouter/README.md

 Only plain text types `application/json` and `text/<anything>`, when `Content-Encoding` is missing or `identity` will be compressed with the desired `Accept-Encoding`.

+Currently, if a request does not include either `br` or `gzip` in the accepted encodings, no encoding or decoding actions are performed on the origin response.

 Compression level can be specified with environment variables BROTLI_LEVEL (0-11, defaults to 0) and GZIP_LEVEL (1-9, defaults to 1)

-Rules without this field default to not performing any compression.
+Rules without this field default to not performing any compression:

 ```yaml
 rules: